Shreeramghimire/Salmon-Statistics/second_part.md

 We can say: *"There is a 95% probability that the true difference in infection rates is between -2.3% and 22.3%."*

-*(Notice: this is a direct probabilistic statement, which is strictly forbidden in Frequentist statistics!)*

 ---